gaokanxu/lumos/docs/src/cli/wallets/hardware/index.md

-All derivation paths implicitly include the prefix `44'/501'`, which indicates the path follows the [BIP44 specifications](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) and that any derived keys are Solana keys (Coin type 501).
+All derivation paths implicitly include the prefix `44'/501'`, which indicates the path follows the [BIP44 specifications](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) and that any derived keys are Lumos keys (Coin type 501).
 The single quote indicates a "hardened" derivation.
-Because Solana uses Ed25519 keypairs, all derivations are hardened and therefore adding the quote is optional and unnecessary.
+Because Lumos uses Ed25519 keypairs, all derivations are hardened and therefore adding the quote is optional and unnecessary.